iCliniq Logo

 Libido describes the level of sexual desire and motivation of an individual.
 A person with decreased interest in sex is known to have lower libido.
 Low libido belongs to the medical category of sexual dysfunction.
 It also includes physical loss of sexual function but is not as exact as libido.

-What Are The Causes Of Low Libido?
+What Are the Causes of Low Libido?

 The most common cause of this condition is hormonal imbalance.
 Changes in the below-mentioned hormone levels can lead to decreased libido:

-Testosterone is an important hormone that plays a significant role in the sex drive of both men and women.
+• Testosterone Deficiency: Testosterone is an important hormone that plays a significant role in the sex drive of both men and women.

-Estradiol is the main type of estrogen in women.
+• Levels of Estradiol: Estradiol is the main type of estrogen in women.
 It helps in maintaining the health and function of sexual organs in females.
 The level of this hormone decreases in women during menopause postmenopausal period.
 Thus, it can cause a loss of libido.

-Cortisol, the body's stress hormone, can get elevated during chronic stress.
+• Chronic Stress: Cortisol, the body's stress hormone, can get elevated during chronic stress.
 This can lead to an increase in inflammatory reactions, thus decreasing the libido.
 Increased cortisol levels can also cause disturbed sleep, which harms libido.

-Certain health conditions that can lead to decreased libido in men are erectile dysfunction, risk factors such as aging, high blood pressure, obesity, elevated cholesterol, cigarette smoking, thyroid conditions, diabetes, restless leg syndrome, prostate cancer, and obstructive sleep apnea, and heart disease.
+• Certain Health Conditions: Certain health conditions that can lead to decreased libido in men are erectile dysfunction, risk factors such as aging, high blood pressure, obesity, elevated cholesterol, cigarette smoking, thyroid conditions, diabetes, restless leg syndrome, prostate cancer, and obstructive sleep apnea, and heart disease.
 Female sexual dysfunction can also lead to decreased libido.
 It can be associated with conditions like uterine fibroids, obesity, endometriosis, high blood pressure, or menopause.
 Also, the intake of certain medications like hormonal birth control pills and women consuming medicines for mood disorders may experience low libido.

-What Are The Symptoms?
+What Are the Symptoms?

 Although there are no definite criteria to describe the symptoms, as every couple has their way of physical connection, the following symptoms may indicate low libido: